pmorris50/HometownHero/README.md

 ## Technology
 This application uses a React front end.
-MongoDB is used to store the data and the backend uses express and node.
+MongoDB is used to store the data and the back end uses express and node.
 It is deployed using Heroku.

 ## Usage